 How to get your finances in shape after Christmas

-It isn’t a secret that Christmas can be one of the most expensive times of the year, especially if you have a family.
+It isn’t a secret that Christmas can be one of the most expensive times of the year.
 Once you’ve tidied the house, wrapped the presents and somehow had time to put up the decorations, you’ll feel as drained as your accounts.

-But now that you’ve had a bit of time post-Christmas to get yourself off the couch, back to work and (gulp) back to the gym to do some exercise, perhaps it might be the right time to do the same with your finances.
+But now that you’ve had a bit of time post-Christmas to get yourself off the couch, back to work and (gulp) do some exercise, perhaps it might be the right time to do the same with your finances.
 Back to reality and back into shape again.

 Below we’ve put together a few snippets of wisdom to get you thinking about your finances once more, so you stop avoiding looking at your accounts for fear of what you might see.
-So get stretching, slip on a sweatband and get ready to get your finances exercising again (even if you haven’t quite made it to the gym yet – the Guru is very forgiving).
+So, get stretching, slip on a sweatband and get ready to get your finances exercising again.
+Why not start off by making a new financial resolution for 2021?

 Christmas is usually the time for overspending on credit cards and other store cards, not to mention your own personal debit card.
 While this isn’t uncommon, it’s worth putting right in January so you don’t end up being penalised in the future, or incurring further charges from late or missed repayments.

 A 0% Balance Transfer credit card is ideal for those thinking of consolidating multiple payments into one.
 Depending on the card you choose, you should be able to secure a period of time where any balance transfers will not incur any interest.
 This means you can stop watching your debt grow and put it on pause, while you pay it back at your own rate.
 You can even find a deal where you won’t be charged a fee for doing any transfers too.

 Like any good financial guru, make sure you plan ahead and aim to pay off the outstanding balance by the time the 0% interest period finishes.
 This means you can clear your debt, and be in a more stable position financially: how’s that for a resolution!